2024 Sep. 07 – Sep. 14, Celestyal Journey. 7 days Greek Islands

 Day 06: 12 September Mykonos 08.00 (07.00 arrival)- 01.30 Late evening stay.

 Today we only have one ship in port, which is docked.
 An Apartment of the Seas (Odyssey of the Seas) with 4000 guests.
 Docking has the advantage of not having to use a tender, it has the disadvantage that you have to use the shuttle busses to get around the bay.
 And I do not know if it is free with RCI.
 We are at anchor and are again using shore tenders.
 Which ran against each other, every 30 minutes after the tours went off.
 And that went smoothly during the day with 3 to 5 shore tenders available and operated by the boat handlers of Mykonos.
-They do not run a monopoly as in Santorini so if a ship wants to run its own tender service it can do so, which has the advantage that the tenders dock in downtown next to the “Blue Roof Church”.
+They do not run a monopoly as is the case in Santorini, so if a ship wants to run its own tender service it can do so, which has the advantage that the tenders dock in downtown next to the “Blue Roof Church”.
 The shore tenders docked next to the shuttle bus terminal and from there it is a 10 minute scenic walk to the down town area.

 The focus of her Ladyship today was finding a real Greek street food location.
 Lesley is on a trip down memory lane, remembering the 1970s when she sailed on the Greek ships (Australis, Argonaut, Jason, etc.), so she was not to be denied.
 To find a – less “touristy” food outlet- “the wise thing” to do is sweep the town path by path.
 First the seafront with the sit down restaurants.
 A gyro being Euro 22,– and served on a plate.
 Too expensive and not the right thing.
 Then the first back street, Gyro Euro 16,– again sit down and served on a plate, not the right thing .
 Then the third back street and there we found “Leonidas”.
 Gyros freshly made while we were waiting (and watching).
 For us a 5 out of 5, for a cost of Euro 14 with drinks.
 Google ratings 4.5 out of 5.